 The Maple Leaf Half Marathon is once again a fixture on the late summer calendar in Manchester and the mountains!
 Beginning in the late 1970s, the Maple Leaf had grown in stature and appeal, attracting world-class athletes and crowds of over 1,300 runners.
-The brainchild of local restaurateur, Guy Thomas (Zoey's), the Maple Leaf was nationally famous, being seen as a tune-up for the New York Marathon.
-In time, the race was organized by a number of other individuals and groups, but faded from the local scene a few years ago.
+The brainchild of local restaurateur, Guy Thomas (Zoey's), who passed away on December 30, 2017 (please see obituary at the bottom of the page), the Maple Leaf was nationally famous, being seen as a tune-up for the New York City Marathon.
+In time, the race was organized by a number of other individuals and groups, but faded from the local scene.

-The Maple Leaf will begin at the Manchester Parks and Recreation Center and snake its way along backcountry roads, over to route 7 and then back to the Recreation Center for the finish at a certified 13.1 miles.
+The Maple Leaf begins at the Manchester Parks and Recreation Center and snakes its way along backcountry roads, over to route 7 and then back to the Recreation Center for the finish at a certified 13.1 miles.
 At the same time, there will be a 5-Kilometer run/walk for runners/walkers who aren't up to the challenge of a half marathon.
-A celebration will be held with food and beverages, music and an awards ceremony immediately following the races.
-Any profits from the day's events will go toward funding Manchester Lions' charities in the Northshire.